Modern Slavery Act

 Further details about our business and supply chain are provided below.

-Our business structure is made up of 10 professionals, in one location in London, UK.
+Our business structure is made up of 10 professionals, based in London, UK.
 There is one Managing Director, supported by Managers, and Consultants.

 Our supply chain is as follows: we work on behalf of local authorities, charities and the private and voluntary sectors recruiting HCPC registered and Social Care / Healthcare professionals in all disciplines within Social Care and Healthcare.